-It's true that 2-in-1s are rarely as light as dedicated tablets (although systems like the Surface 3 come pretty close).
-But try to remember the last time you held a tablet suspended in the air for any length of time, or, if you're like a majority of iPad users, the last time your tablet ventured outside your house.
-If weight is a real concern, you can still choose from a growing number of devices in which the keyboard can be removed completely to provide a true tablet experience, such as with the Surface Pro 4 and HP Spectre x2.
+It's true that 2-in-1s are rarely as light as dedicated tablets (although systems like the Lenovo Yoga Book come pretty close).
+But try to remember the last time you held a tablet suspended in the air for any length of time, or, if you're like a majority of iPad users, the last time your tablet actually ventured outside your house.
+If weight is a real concern, you can still choose from a growing number of devices in which the keyboard can be removed completely to provide a true tablet experience, such as with the Surface Pro 4 and Lenovo Miix 510.

 Fewer Gadgets to Worry About

 One of the biggest benefits of hybrid design (aside from the flexibility, of course) is that a 2-in-1 cuts the number of devices in your life from three to two.
 Currently, a lot of people have a smartphone for when they're out and about, a tablet for relaxing on the couch, and a laptop for when they need to get some real work done.
 It's time to cut out the dead weight from that equation, or better yet, avoid buying another gadget you don't need.

 A good 2-in-1 can easily perform the latter two tasks, meaning that you have one less system to break, or at the very least, one less device you need to keep charged up.
 So the next time you are packing for a flight, don't forget your convertible.
 Not only will it be the perfect tray-table movie-watching device, but also, when the mood strikes, you can go from entertainment to productivity at the drop of a hat.